Security CMStdkLabel: Did you really use it correctly without setting the variable name?

 <meta name="description" content="{{ seoDescription|truncatechars:150 }}"> {# 截取描述为150个字符 #}

-2. When a conditional judgment needs to be made:Sometimes, we might want to decide whether to render a certain HTML element based on the existence or a specific value of TDK content.
-For example, the canonical link (CanonicalUrl) may not be present on every page, and we need to first check its existence:
+2. When a conditional judgment needs to be made:Sometimes, we may want to decide whether to render a certain HTML element based on the existence or specific value of the TDK content.
+For example, the canonical link (CanonicalUrl) may not be present on every page, and we need to first determine its existence:

 {% tdk canonicalUrl with name="CanonicalUrl" %}